ed3899/cloud-dev/README.md

 #### Python

-Add `python` to tags.
+Add `python` to tools.

 It installs [miniconda](https://docs.conda.io/en/latest/miniconda.html#linux-installers) which is a lightweight version of [anaconda](https://www.anaconda.com/). *Miniconda* allows you to manage multiple *Python* versions, virtual environments, and packages efficiently.

 If you prefer a different *miniconda* version, you can refer to the download page for alternative options.
-Once you have chosen the appropriate version, make the following changes in the `packer\ansible\playbooks\programming_languages\python.yml` file:
+Once you have chosen the appropriate version, make the following changes in the `~/kumo/packer/ansible/playbooks/programming_languages/python.yml` file:

 ```yaml
   vars: